 How Volunteers Help Us

 Throughout our history, Derby Women’s Centre has relied on volunteers including office staff, counsellors and facilitators.
-Several of our current volunteers have been with us for a number of years and offer a range of skills, which compliment the expertise of our paid staff.
 Many of our activities and services are delivered by volunteers on a one-off or short term basis.
 These include coffee mornings, complementary therapies, courses and workshops.

 Current Volunteer Opportunities